turbot/tailpipe-docs/docs/learn.md

 Tailpipe is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
 With Tailpipe you can:

-- Collect logs from various sources and store them efficiently in parquet files
+- Collect logs from various sources and store them efficiently
-- Query your data using familiar SQL syntax using Tailpipe (or DuckDB!)
+- Query your data with familiar SQL syntax using Tailpipe (or DuckDB!)
-- Create filtered views of your data
-- Join log data with other data sources for enriched analysis

-> [!NOTE]
-> this list is provisional, needs discussion, it's the first thing people see.
-> the second two items may be too advanced for this context?
-> if so, what are more basic things to call out here?
-## Install the AWS Plugin
+- Use [Powerpipe](https://powerpipe.io) to visualize your logs and run detections

-This tutorial uses the AWS plugin to demonstrate collecting and analyzing Cloudtrail logs.
+This tutorial uses the AWS plugin to demonstrate collection and analysis of Cloudtrail logs.
 First, [download and install Tailpipe](/downloads).

 ```bash+macos
 brew install turbot/tap/tailpipe